IntelLabs/flrc/doc/building-ghc.md

 First of all, you'll need an even older version to bootstrap GHC 7.6.3.
 For this purpose, we used GHC 7.4.2.
-You can either find a distro supported binary package that you can install on your own, or use [Nix](nix) to get one.
+You can either find a distro supported binary package that you can install on your own, or use [Nix] to get one.

-Besides GHC 7.4.2, we also need a working binary of [happy](happy) and [alex](alex).
+Besides GHC 7.4.2, we also need a working binary of [happy] and [alex].
 They do not have to be older versions, or even compiled by GHC 7.4.2.
 In theory, any working version that you can find for your distro should work just fine.